NathanDuran/Conversation-Analysis-Modelling-Schema/README.md

 Overview<a name="overview-link"></a>
 ========
-The Conversation Analysis (CA) schema defines a domain agnostic annotation scheme for dialogue that is aligned with relevant theories from within the CA literature and the Dialogue Act Mark-up Language (DiAML) as defined in ISO 24617 (British Standards Institution, 2012).
+The Conversation Analysis Modelling Schema (CAMS) defines a domain agnostic annotation scheme for dialogue that is aligned with relevant theories from within the CA literature and the Dialogue Act Mark-up Language (DiAML) as defined in ISO 24617 (British Standards Institution, 2012).
 The schema defines both Adjacency Pairs (AP) and Dialogue Acts (DA) which combine to form AP-types.
 The AP-type labels are designed to capture the semantic and syntactic structure of an interaction, in a format that is independent of the domain or topic, and which facilitate the computational modelling of dialogue.

 There are 11 AP in the schema and the set includes; FPP and SPP for base, pre, post and insert-expansions as described by Liddicoat, (2007) and Sidnell, (2010).
 Because dialogue does not always contain even numbers of utterances, there are also single-labels (pre, post and insert) for utterances that do not belong to conventional AP.
 These are closely related to the idea of minimal-expansions (Schegloff, 2007), in that they are not designed to project any further sequences of talk, but rather open, close or add to sequences respectively.